AlirezaSedghi/wp-aparat/readme.txt

 == Description ==

 Aparat is one of the video-sharing services in Iran.
-With this plugin, you will possible add your Aparat videos to posts/pages/widgets in WordPress or show a list of them in the sidebar.
+With this plugin, you can add your Aparat videos to posts/pages/widgets in WordPress or show a list of them in the sidebar.

 Features include: